-Effect of DOMA Invalidation on Employment, State, and Federal TaxesAdded by Richard G. Smith in Articles & Publications, Business Law, Employment Law, Tax Law on October 17, 2013
+Effect of DOMA Invalidation on Employment, State, and Federal TaxesAdded by Richard G. Smith in Articles & Blogs, Business Law, Employment Law, Tax Law on October 17, 2013

 Hawley Troxell recently issued a client alert concerning guidance the IRS had issued in the wake of the Supreme Court’s invalidation of the federal prohibition on same-sex marriage, which was contained in the Defense of Marriage Act (DOMA).
 As described in that Alert, the IRS has held that where same-sex spouses have been married in a state that recognizes the legality of such marriages, the spouses will be considered husband and wife for all purposes under the Internal Revenue Code.
 This conclusion applies even if a couple now resides in a state where same-sex marriage is not recognized.
 The alert observed that there are important effects of this ruling for employee benefit plans, where such features as the requirement to obtain the consent of a spouse to designate a beneficiary other than a spouse will now apply to the same-sex spouse.